logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-dashboards.md

 ##### Click the **Install** button

 The **Install** button is located at the end of the shipping instructions.
-Simply click this button and the dashboard will be install in a matter of seconds.
+Simply click this button and the dashboard will be installed in a matter of seconds.

 <div>